Tendon Surgery and

 The goal of a rehabilitation plan is to manage pain and swelling while improving function, strength, and range of motion.
 Ultimately, you will regain strength and return to full activity.
 You will most likely spend a lot of time with a physical therapist after your surgery, but as your healing progresses, emphasis will be placed on your personal at home treatment.
 The success of your rehabilitation will depend on your dedication to working with your doctor and physical therapist while also managing your recovery on a daily basis at home.

 Regardless of what type of surgery you've had (or even if you don't need surgery) your home therapy routine can be improved by controlling initial and ongoing pain/swelling, and increasing blood flow to heal your tendon so that you can achieve long-term, positive results.
-This can easily be done by incorporating an Freezie Wrap®, Inferno Wrap® and Knee-Flex® into your rehabilitation routine.
-Regular treatment with an Freezie Wrap® and Inferno Wrap® will decrease your time spent in recovery.
+This can be done by incorporating conservative home treatment options into your rehabilitation routine such as stretching, the use of cold and heat therapy.
+Regular treatment with conservative treatment options will decrease your time spent in recovery.

 Post-OP Phase 1: Protect your Surgery Site

 Rehabilitation after surgery on your damaged tendon will first focus on protecting your tissue from further damage and starting simple movement.
 The level of protection needed for your injury will depend on the type of surgery you have had.
-In some cases, such as for example; Rotator Cuff tendinitis surgery repair, the arm/shoulder is immobilized for daily activities to protect against re-injury.
-At your physical therapy appoint they will start with controlled range of motion exercises to regain joint mobility of the arm and shoulder.
+In some cases, such as in a Rotator Cuff tendinitis surgery repair, the arm/shoulder is immobilized for daily activities to protect against re-injury.
+At your physical therapy appointment they will start with controlled range of motion exercises to regain joint mobility of the arm and shoulder.

 In order to reduce pain, swelling and inflammation your doctor will prescribe an anti-inflammatory drug to be taken during the first 4 weeks after your surgery, or for however long it is needed, depending on your pain level.
-Your surgeon will also recommend a cold compression therapy you may have been fitted it a removable brace or sling.
-You can use an Freezie Wrap® for 15 to 20 minutes at a time, several times a day, to control your inflammation and reduce your pain.
+Your surgeon will also recommend elevation and cold compression therapy for reduction of post surgery swelling and inflammation.

 Each injury/condition will have different challenges for you after surgery.
 Your surgeon and/or doctor will provide you with clear direction on how to protect your wound and dealing with pain and your comfort level.